Arborist Memorial

 Coffee Grounds: An Apologies to Ants

-If you like your coffee, this tip is just what you need.
-The smell of spent coffee beans repels ants.
-Thus, after brewing your morning cup, don’t discard those coffee grinds just yet.
-Disperse used coffee grinds at the base of your fruit trees.
-It keeps ants away and acts as a natural fertilizer, giving your trees an extra boost.
+If you love your coffee, this trick is the perfect one for you.
+The scent of spent coffee beans can repel the ants.
+Therefore, after making your morning coffee do not throw out the coffee grinds right away.
+Distribute coffee grinds around the bottom on your trees.
+This keeps the ants out and also acts like a fertilizer that is natural giving your trees a boost. energy boost.

 Taking Use of Cinnamon’s Powder To Keep Ants Out Of Fruit Trees

-Ahh, cinnamon, a spice that many like for its comforting scent and delectable taste in baked foods.
-We had no idea that ants felt the other way.
-To make an impenetrable barrier that ants won’t penetrate, sprinkle ground cinnamon around the trunks of your fruit plants.
-It’s a safe, aromatic method to keep ants out of fruit trees
+Ahh, the smell of cinnamon!
+It’s a spice loved by many because of its soothing scent and delicious taste in baked food.
+We didn’t realize that ants feel the same way.
+To create an impenetrable wall that will keep ants out sprinkle cinnamon-flavored ground around the branches of your fruit plants.
+It’s a secure, fragrant way to keep the ants away from your fruit trees.

 Vinegar: Ant Warfare’s Humble Hero